 If you meet the admission requirements and you apply by 1 May at the latest, you will certainly be able to start your studies.
 If you apply after 1 May, Breda University of Applied Sciences will decide whether or not you will be admitted to the study programme.

-For students with a diploma from a Dutch educational institution the application consists of three steps:
+For students with a diploma from a Dutch educational institution the application process consists of three steps:

 - Step 3: Complete your enrolment; payment of tuition fee.